cbeitzell/run_analysis/CodeBook.md

 # Run analysis
-<p> Raw data from a test concerning human activity and smartphone recognition was taken and transformed into a tidy data set and placed into a RunAnalsys.txt file.
+<p>Data from a test concerning human activity and smartphone recognition was taken and transformed into a tidy data set and placed into a RunAnalysis.txt file.
 This code book was created to describe that data set.
 It consists of a description of the data, a definition of the variables in the data set, and description of the steps taken to transform the data into a tidy version. </p>
 - [The Data](#The Data)
 - [Variable Definitions](#Variable Definitions)
 - [Transformations](#Transformations)